Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you work on the panel or breakers.

 - Find the breaker labeled “AC” and ensure it’s in the “on” position.
-If it’s tripped, the switch will be in the middle or “off” location.
+If it’s tripped, the switch will be in the "off" position.

 - Firmly transfer the breaker back to the “on” location.
 If it instantaneously trips again, don’t reset it and contact us at 760-784-9034.
 A breaker that keeps turning off could signal your house has an electrical issue.